 Vinyl printing is somewhat similar to Heat Transfer printing or Digital Transfer printing.
 The difference is whereby the artwork will be highlighted with bold details as die-cut will be done when the artwork is printed.
 The excess will be removed before having the die-cut artwork to be heat transferred to the garment.
-Other than that, Vinyl printing does offer more than just another heat pressed printing.
+Other than that, Vinyl printing does offer more than just another heat-pressed printing.
 While those days people are just having Digital Transfer printing, they are limited to the artwork to be transferred as a whole even though they are features where die-cut is needed.
-Yes the artwork maybe colourful and looks exactly perfect, but how about the fine details, the complication of the artworks?
+Yes, the artwork may be colourful and looks exactly perfect, but how about the fine details, the complication of the artwork?
 Vinyl printing solves it all.
 Well, Vinyl printing is not limited to print die-cut artwork on vinyl stickers only.
 It has a variety of choices

-As you know from the description above, Foil Printing is whereby a layer of gold/ silver foil pressed down using heat in order to transfer the artwork on to your desired product.
-Mankind has been using gold/ silver to decorate various objects during ancient time.
+As you know from the description above, Foil Printing is whereby a layer of gold/ silver foil-pressed down using heat in order to transfer the artwork onto your desired product.
+Mankind has been using gold/ silver to decorate various objects during ancient times.
 In ancient Egypt, they used to hammer the gold until it is a fine thin sheet.
-Yes, this method was very heavy in human labour as there were no machineries for the foil printing process like we have back then.
-This fine beaten gold is then embossed on most of the items including fabrics, coffins, and decorative objects and so on.
-Later during the middle age, thin gold are printed to book covers to classify them in the west as items that are valuable, mostly are used on leather covered books.
+Yes, this method was very heavy in human labour as there was no machinery for the foil printing process like we have back then.
+This finely beaten gold is then embossed on most of the items including fabrics, coffins, and decorative objects, and so on.
+Later during the middle age, thin gold is printed to book covers to classify them in the west as items that are valuable, most are used on leather covered books.
 As time passes, beat gold is too pricey to be afforded by the people.
-Hence, different metallic material papers (Eg. Foil) was replaced for this printing.
+Hence, different metallic material papers (Eg. Foil) were replaced for this printing.
 And yet, it still enhances a product with Foil Printing to look prestigious and.

-To know about tshirt printing method that available in Singapore, do check HERE for more information.
+To know about t-shirt printing method that is available in Singapore, do check HERE for more information.